Muhyiddin reshuffles Malaysian Cabinet, promoting Ismail Sabri to deputy prime minister

 The appointments will take place with immediate effect.

-On Mr Ismail Sabri's new role, the statement said: "This appointment will be able to assist the prime minister in managing the country's administration and fulfill the people's needs in the country currently facing a health and economic crisis."
+On Mr Ismail Sabri's new role, the statement said: "This appointment will be able to assist the prime minister in managing the country's administration and fulfil the people's needs at a time when the country is facing a health and economic crisis."

 Mr Hishammuddin would assist Prime Minister Muhyiddin Yassin in implementing the National Recovery Plan, it added.